hyginn/Ontoscope/fantom_import/README.md

 1. Decide whether you want to return RAW or RLE NORMALIZED Counts
 2. Import your data with either fantomKeyword("keyword1, keyword2") or with fantomOntology("FF:X, FF:Y, FF:Z")
 3. Importing your data automatically generates a list of dataframes: fantomResults.
 It contains: Genetic annotation, Peak Number, Gene Name, entrezgene ID, HGNC ID, Uniprot ID and the counts for EVERY sample.
 So if you requested 5 samples, you will get a list of 5 dataframes
-4. Optionally Summarize your results with fantomSummarize().
+4. (Optionally) Summarize your results with fantomSummarize().
 This will return a SINGLE dataframe (fantomCounts) of entrez gene IDs and HGNC ID and the counts for all your samples.
 You can view this dataframe with:
 ```
 view(fantomCounts)
 ```
+5. (Optionally) Export your fantomCounts with exportCounts().
+This will return a "fantomCounts.csv" file with HGNC as gene ID, which you can load into other modules (deseq2)

 Selecting Your Mode:
 -------------